anupreeya24/Experiment-10/README.md

 | Used when the function does not need to modify the original data.  | Used when the function needs to modify the original data or when passing large objects.  |
 <br>

-\Here’s the algorithm for the code you provided, which demonstrates a swap function that doesn’t modify the original variables:

 ### Algorithm to Swap Two Integers